 - $5,000 for each subsequent failure to register

-You have 90 days to comply after receiving notification of your first failure to register with CTEC.
-We waive the penalty if you provide proof of registration within 90 days.
+You have 90 days to comply after receiving notification of the $2,500 penality issued for your first failure to register with CTEC or not having a valid credential.
+The penalty will be waived if you provide proof of compliance within 90 days.

 Report fraudulent tax preparers to the appropriate agency.

-The penalty for any subsequent failure is waived only if it is shown the failure is due to reasonable cause.
+The penalty for any subsequent failure is waived only if the CTEC Enforcement team determines the failure is due to reasonable cause.